• State Regulations in New Mexico

 • Then there is the almighty Internet.
 With this tool, you can comparison shop to no end without ever leaving the sofa or office chair.
 You can peruse local dealerships for the best prices and develop an approach for test-driving each car choice or checking them out in person.

 • If you have done plenty of pretrip research, you should have a price in mind and be thinking of negotiation strategies.
-Unless you are heading to a "no haggle" dealership, you can figure you have a cushion of 10% to 20%, depending on the salesperson's willingness to part with his or her profit.
+Unless you are heading to a "no haggle" dealership, you can figure you have room to negotiate, depending on the salesperson's willingness to part with his or her profit.

 • If you do not see what you were looking for, do not let yourself be pressured into buying something you do not want.
 Options cost a ton, and if you do not need them and they are cramping the price you wanted to pay, don't give in.
 You can always have the dealership order the vehicle you want directly from the factory.
 It may take longer, but it is definitely an option.